ATTENTION: Unemployment insurance weekly requirements have changed. For more information, click here.

-Starting an Apprenticeship Program
+Starting an apprenticeship program

-Registered apprenticeships are good for business.
+U. S. Department of Labor Registered Apprenticeships are good for Idaho businesses.
 They help your company attract and retain talent and produce highly skilled, loyal workers.
 Dollar for dollar, no workforce training method packs as much punch as apprenticeship.
-On average, employers realize an average return on investment of $1.47 for every $1 invested.
-Additionally, every $1 invested in apprenticeships leads to a public return of approximately $28 in benefits.

-Top 5 Reasons to Start an Apprenticeship Program
+Top 5 reasons to start an apprenticeship program

 1